fiolj/sparta/doc/web/variable.rst

   a filename is provided which contains a list of strings to assign to the variable, one per line.
 The strings can be numeric values if desired.
 See the discussion of the next() function below for equal-style variables, which will convert the string of a file-style variable into a numeric value in a formula.

 When a file-style variable is defined, the file is opened and the string on the first line is read and stored with the variable.
 This means the variable can then be evaluated as many times as desired and will return that string.
-There are two ways to cause the next string from the file to be read: use the :ref:`next<command-next>` command or the next() function in an equal- or atom-style variable, as discussed below.
+There are two ways to cause the next string from the file to be read: use the :ref:`next<command-next>` command or the next() function in an equal- or particle- or grid-style variable, as discussed below.

   The rules for formatting the file are as follows.
 A comment character "#" can be used anywhere on a line; text starting with the comment character is stripped.
 Blank lines are skipped.
 The first "word" of a non-blank line, delimited by white space, is the "string" assigned to the variable.